 The national park is located in three different states (Wyoming, Montana, and Idaho), with 96% of its territory in Wyoming.
 Yellowstone encompasses 2.2 million acres, which makes it one of the biggest and most diverse national parks in the US.
 The park is famous for the diverse terrain and the combination of geothermal fireworks, pristine glacial lakes, jagged mountains, open meadows, and deep canyons.
 All these have made Yellowstone a symbol of the great outdoors and a preferred destination for millions of people.

 1770 km (1100 miles) of hiking trails are available for day hikes and overnight backpacking trips on the territory of the park.
-Except for its vastness and beauty, Yellowstone is famous for its mercurial weather so be prepared for the possibility of extreme conditions and four seasons in a single day.
+Except for its vastness and beauty, Yellowstone is famous for its mercurial weather.
+Thus be prepared for the possibility of extreme conditions and four seasons in a single day.
 Hiking in winter conditions is typical for Yellowstone National Park (at least for 9 months each year).
 Also, be prepared for afternoon thundershowers that make hiking in the rain a good possibility.

 4. Zion NP – 4.32 million visitors